(CEIAG) Careers Education Information Advice and Guidance

 Our Careers programme is comprised of the following:

-- The Careers advisor is also present at the Parents’ Evenings for Years 9-13.
+- The Careers advisor is also present at the Parents’ Evenings for Years 9-13 as well as results day for Year 11 and 13.

-- Careers lessons take place during form times with a new focus every half term from Year 7 to Year 11.
-Each lesson focus is matched at KS3 and at KS4 with the CDI (Careers Development Institute) framework for careers, employability and enterprise education.
+- Careers lessons take place during form times with a new focus every half term from Year 7 to Year 13.
+Each lesson focus is matched at KS3 and at KS4 with the CDI (Careers Development Institute) framework for careers, employability and enterprise education and in line with Gatsby Benchmarks.
+Students will look at LORCID employability skills – leadership; organisation; resilience; communication; initiative and digital awareness.

 - All students have two Careers lessons in each subject that they study which will be specific to the various careers linked with each subject.
 One lesson takes place in Year 9 to help them with choosing their GCSE options and the other is delivered in in Year 12 to help them with their post Year 13 choices.